 Sending neutrinos on a 800 mi (1,300 km) journey

 Neutrinos created by the LBNF beamline will travel 1,300 km (800 mi) to intercept DUNE's massive, cutting-edge neutrino detector at the Sanford Lab.
 The neutrino beam’s path will lead straight through the earth's mantle.
 Neutrinos pass easily through soil and rock — or kilometers of solid lead, for that matter — rarely interacting with the matter.
 No tunnel is needed for these ghostly particles.

 Neutrinos are among the most abundant particles in the universe, a billion times more abundant than the particles that make up stars, planets and people.
 Each second, a trillion neutrinos from the sun and other celestial objects pass harmlessly and unnoticed through your body — and everything else.
 Although neutrinos are all around us, they interact so rarely with other matter that they are very difficult to observe, and consequently, they are completely harmless.

-An Environmental Assessment conducted for the LBNF/DUNE project is available; it includes results from an investigation of potential impacts to human health and the environment from the construction and operation of the technical and civil facilities, and finds that the project will have no significant impact.
+An Environmental Assessment conducted for the LBNF/DUNE project is available; it includes results from an investigation of potential impacts to human health and the environment from the construction and operation of the technical and civil facilities, and finds that the project will have no significant environmental or health-related impacts.